 To the negative:

-- Audience millennials were the first to point out that “hybrid SUV” is somewhat of an oxymoron.
+- Audience millennials were the first to point out that “hybrid SUV” is an oxymoron.
 Does making light of ecological crises really help in that context?

 Honda CRV: Yearbooks